Roses: the best varieties and how to grow them

 Read also

-Roses are greedy plants that appreciate soils rich in organic matter.
+Roses are hungry plants that thrive in soils rich in organic matter.
 It is advisable to add well-decomposed manure or compost.
-Your rose will thrive in deep, well-draining soil.
+Your rose will flourish in deep, well-draining soil.
 Moisture must be able to escape to prevent the onset of fungal diseases.
 If your soil is heavy and clayey, ensure proper drainage.
 Avoid overly calcareous soils that may lead to chlorosis (yellowing of the foliage), unless the rootstock is Rosa canina, which tolerates lime well.

-The best time to plant roses is in autumn with bare roots.
+The best time to plant roses is in autumn when they are bare-rooted.
 However, if your soil is heavy and clayey, it is better to wait until the end of winter to plant them.
-If you buy them bare-root, you can reasonably plant them between late autumn and early spring (from November to March), while container-grown roses can be planted all year round.
-Avoid especially periods of frost or extreme heat.
+If you purchase them bare-rooted, you can reasonably plant them between late autumn and early spring (from November to March), while container-grown roses can be planted year-round.
+Avoid particularly frosty or hot periods.

 - Start by pruning the branches to about thirty centimetres.
 Also shorten the roots.